Kinesiology Graduate Body

 - Treasurer - Claire TUCKEY

-- Biomechanics & Associates Representative - Andrew WONG
+- Biomechanics & Associates Representative - Kevin KOS

-- Heimbecker Organizers - Laura St. GERMAIN and Jonathan MCLEOD
+- Heimbecker Organizers - Jonathan MCLEOD and Laura ST. GERMAIN

 All McMaster Kinesiology graduate students are automatically members of the KGB.
 There is a fee-per-event charged to offset the cost of KGB events, such as the annual Heimbecker Cup.
 KGB member benefits include: